yuancanqin/yuancanqin.github.io/_posts/2022-07-08-Cooperation-EEAProject-SettingUp-via-EA&MySQL.md

 ---

 # 1. Apply the Server Resource or Workstation
-Log into Server or start up the workstation,  install the MySQL Server，and set up Database.
+Log into Server or start up the workstation,  install MySQL Server, and set up Database.

 # 2. Installation Package Preparation
 1) MySQL Server Download,